CASE STUDY

 • $30M projected first-year revenue

-• Introduced guided navigation and dynamic pricing modules for transparency and ease of comparison.
+• Introduced guided navigation and dynamic pricing models to support comparison and decision-making

-• Created an analytics dashboard to visualize quote performance, sales velocity, and user drop-off points for continuous optimization,
+• Created analytics visibility into quote performance, conversion, and drop-off points to support continuous optimization

 What helped